-The undergraduate student body of the college is made up of sophomores, juniors, and seniors.
-Students who are accepted into the Mendoza College of Business through the admissions process (page 22) and successfully complete the requirements of the First Year of Studies are admitted to the college at the beginning of sophomore year only.
+Students who are accepted into the Mendoza College of Business through the admissions process (page 22) must matriculate into the college no later than the beginning of sophomore year.

 Programs of Study

 At the Mendoza College of Business, students should expect challenging academic coursework, an excellent faculty, and many opportunities to interact with corporate executives and industry experts who can immerse them in the realities of today's business world.